Preservation of NATP: The pair of an algebraically closed field and its distinguished subfield

 In the case that $T$ is NTP$_1$, it is similar to the case that $T$ is NTP$_2$ with Fact \ref{fact:witness_treeproperties}(1) and Fact \ref{modeling property}(1) instead of Fact \ref{fact:witness_treeproperties}(2) and Fact \ref{modeling property}(2). \end{proof}

-In \cite[Theorem 4.20]{AKL22}, it is shown that a PAC field $K$ is NATP if the complete system of the Galois group $G(K)$ is NATP.
+In \cite[Theorem 4.20]{AKL23}, it is shown that a PAC field $K$ is NATP if the complete system of the Galois group $G(K)$ is NATP.
 Also, it does hold for NTP$_1$ (cf. \cite{R18}).
-Therefore, as a corollary of Theorem \ref{thm:preservation_ACF_T}, we have the following.
+Conversely, as a corollary of Theorem \ref{thm:preservation_ACF_T}, if $K$ is NATP (and NTP$_1$ respectively), then so is $G(K)$ because $G(K)$ is interpretable in the pair of $K$ and an algebraically closed field containing $K$.
+So, we have the following.

 \begin{corollary} A PAC field $K$ is NATP (and NTP$_1$ respectively) if and only if the complete system of the Galois group $G(K)$ is NATP (and NTP$_1$ respectively). \end{corollary}